Plan your visit

 Information for dog owners

-However, dog-owners are welcome to park at Strumpshaw Fen and walk to nearby Buckenham Marshes.
+- Other exciting dog walking routes are available to enjoy in the local area, with dog-owners welcome to park at Strumpshaw Fen and walk to nearby RSPB Buckenham Marshes.

 Group booking information

 Groups are usually welcome to visit us during normal opening hours.

 You may be able to hire a guide - please phone for more details.

 Save nature with a staycation in the UK

 Saving the nature that you love for future generations to enjoy.
 Make the most of your visit by staying in one of thousands of handpicked cottages across the UK.
 Simply book your stay here to support our partnership.
 Throughout 2021 holidaycottages.co.uk are supporting our conservation work – saving species and restoring habitats right across the UK at a time when the future of our planet has never been more important and protecting nature for future generations.